 When we went in to Inspired Home Interiors to look at what they had, I was impressed with the variety of pieces available to look at in their showroom.
 The associate helping us was very gracious and able to answer all my questions.
 Because G Romano furniture isn’t mass-manufactured, she informed me about the expected lead time, and corresponded with me via email to confirm details like fabric, footings, and configuration.
 I was very satisfied with the customer service we received, and so excited when our sectional was delivered to our house!
 (It took about 3.5 months from order date to delivery to our home.)

-Environmental Working Group (EWG) has a great article about couches that don’t have fire retardants as of 2015.
+Environmental Working Group (EWG) has a great article about couches that don’t have fire retardants.

 Where have you found sustainable furniture?